tikejhy/quote/README.md

 - Sometimes the smallest step in the right direction ends up being the biggest step of your life.
 Tip-toe if you must, but take the step.

+### Regret

+- Sorry doesn't mean anything, if you dont tell what its for.

 ### RoundAround

 - A farmer comes home one day